UNM-SSL/unm-ssl.github.io/index.md

 # Highlights

 {% capture text %}
-Our research focuses on research, design, and implementation of operating systems, runtime systems, libraries, and system services that enable complex, large scale applications.
+Lab research focuses on research, design, and implementation of operating systems, runtime systems, libraries, and system services that enable complex, large scale applications.
 Research in this area over the years has resulted in operating systems and communication services that form the basis of modern HPC operating systems.

 {%